An experienced book editor can tell you truthfully:

-**Although publishers do not give authors reasons for rejections, at conferences and other gatherings they say their four top reasons are: 1) "The book isn't bad, it's just not very good"; 2) "We don't publish this kind of book"; 3) "There are already too many books resembling this one"; and 4) "There's little to no audience for this book."
+**Although most publishers do not tell authors their reasons for rejections, at conferences and other gatherings they say their four top reasons are: 1) "The book isn't bad, it's just not very good"; 2) "We don't publish this kind of book"; 3) "There are already too many books resembling this one"; and 4) "There's little to no audience for this book."

 BookEval.com can save you years of time and effort by reducing the chances that publishers will reject your book using their Secret Reasons 1, 2, or 4.